 The National Medication Error Reporting program is run by the US pharmacopeia MedMarx.
 This program permits subscribing healthcare institutions to report and track medication errors in a standard format.
-From 2004 through 2006, there were 643,151 medication errors reported to MedMarx from 682 facilities of which 4.7% (29,974) were attributed to use of medical abbreviations.
+From 2004 through 2006, there were 643,151 medication errors reported to MedMarx from 682 facilities, of which 4.7% (29,974) were attributed to the use of medical abbreviations.

-Further, the Joint Commission has banned the use of medical abbreviations in documents that pertain to patient rights, informed consent forms, discharge instructions and all other documents that a patient and the family may receive from the healthcare institution.
+Further, the Joint Commission has banned the use of medical abbreviations in documents that pertain to patient rights, informed consent forms, discharge instructions, and all other documents that a patient and the family may receive from the healthcare institution.

 The Joint Commission has also recommended having a uniform and standardized list of symbols, codes, and abbreviations that can enhance communication and understanding among healthcare workers, leading to improved patient safety.
-Many healthcare workers have consistently reported that they have a great deal of difficulty interpreting medical abbreviations, even in their own hospital.
+Many healthcare workers have consistently reported that they have a great deal of difficulty interpreting medical abbreviations, even in their own hospitals.

-The healthcare institution must ensure that the medical abbreviation in the approved list is also not on the Do not use list or vice versa.
-Further if a medical abbreviation is permitted, then it can have only one universal meaning.
+The healthcare institution must ensure that the medical abbreviation in the approved list is also not on the Do not use a list or vice versa.
+Further, if a medical abbreviation is permitted, then it can have only one universal meaning.
 For example, DOA can mean Date of Admission or Dead on Arrival.

-The information in the discharge instructions must be clear and unambiguous, many times the patient may feel embarrassed to ask questions about abbreviations and this can impact the quality of care.
+The information in the discharge instructions must be clear and unambiguous; many times, the patient may feel embarrassed to ask questions about abbreviations, and this can impact the quality of care.

 How can healthcare institutions reduce or eliminate medical abbreviation usage?

-When an abbreviation is encountered speak to the healthcare provider
+When an abbreviation is encountered, speak to the healthcare provider

 Teach junior staff and students about the dangers of using medical abbreviations